 In the Mac-Groveland neighborhood of St. Paul was a dormer bedroom (slid in during a 1955-era addition to the 1922 home) with some real issues.
 A sloped ceiling with acoustical tile crowded an already small area in which a semi-reliable radiator took up space, a toilet occupied a carpeted closet, and a vanity with a sink was sandwiched into a nook in the hallway.
 The clients were ready for a guest retreat they wouldn’t mind staying in themselves.

 Colleen Slack, interior designer and founder of Fox Interiors in Minneapolis, knew just what to do.
 She created a new light, white, and airy three-quarter bath with a glass shower, which has nooks with floral tile “juxtaposed with classic black-and-white tile for balance,” says Slack.
 She carved custom recessed storage out of space under the eaves.
-A Solar Tube and glass-block window bring in filtered daylight.
+A Solar Tube and glass-block window usher in filtered daylight.

 Slack and her team also converted the hall nook into linen storage.
 By adding radiant in-floor heating throughout suite, she had the space to create built-in nooks around the bed with dimmable lights and storage.
 “The unit was inspired by a cottage bed-and-breakfast the couple visited in Scotland,” she explains.

 “Her husband was totally on board,” she adds with a laugh.
-“Her wasn’t freaked out by the lavender at all.
+“He wasn’t freaked out by the lavender at all.
 In fact, they love the new guest suite so much they moved into it for six months during the winter to enjoy the heated floors and new bathroom.”